 Required courses (30 credits)

-- SED 518 Targeted and Individualized Instructional Strategies for Students with Disabilities (Take last year of undergrad)
+- SED 518 Targeted and Individualized Instructional Strategies for Students with Disabilities (Take in the last 30 credits of undergraduate work)

 - SED 615 Positive Behavior Interventions and Supports

 - SED 682 Special Education Regulations, Procedures, and the IEP Team